DryCreations/pdfproject/grading/README.md

 To earn full credit, each Graduate Student must document contracts for at least 5 non-trivial functions, methods, or classes.
 Contracts must be verified using pre-condition, post-condition, and invariant assertions within implementations.

 Undergraduate Students receive these points for free.

+- [ ] 5 non-trivial functions, methods, or classes have documented contracts.

 ### [Literate Programming](./literate.md) (10 points)